ppoffice/hexo-theme-icarus/source/_posts/en/Getting-Started.md

 git clone https://github.com/ppoffice/hexo-theme-icarus.git themes/icarus -b <version number> --depth 1
 {% endcodeblock %}

-You may omit `-b <version number>` to get the latest development version of Icarus.
+You can omit `-b <version number>` to get the latest development version of Icarus.
-You may also leave `--depth 1` out if you want to download full Git commit history of Icarus as well.
+Leave `--depth 1` out if you want to download full Git commit history of Icarus as well.
 Furthermore, you can install Icarus as a Git submodule with the following command:

 {% codeblock "Git Bash/Shell" %}
 git submodule add https://github.com/ppoffice/hexo-theme-icarus.git themes/icarus
 {% endcodeblock %}

-Next, activate Icarus in your blog's `_config.yml` file:
+Next, activate Icarus in your site's `_config.yml` file:

 {% codeblock _config.yml lang:yaml %}
 theme: icarus